OathKeeperGreg/RecSys/README.md

 - NDCG
 - Toxicity score of the drugs

+#Post Hoc Re-Ranking

+After evaluating all the models above, for the best performing algorithm (SVD) we apply the Post Hoc Re-Ranking to evaluate the results we get once again and compare the two.
+We find that this method produces safer results for actual use, as can be seen from the Toy Example towards the end of the code.

 # Prerequisites

 In order to be able to execute algorithms with neural networks, we installed the package Tensorflow 1.15 and tensorflow-estimator 1.15.
 In more detail, we installed anaconda which provides many ready-made packages and created a virtual environment as follows: